Ulterius/server/README.md

 Development
 ----
 Visual Studio 2015 is required to build the server.
+Alternatively you can use MSBUILD and the Windows SDK.

 ToDo
 ----